Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Continue working on your CSS Zen Garden Page.
 Use the concepts from class to solve these problems:

-- Use background images in your page.
+- Use background images on your page.
 Try these ideas:
 	- Use a single image or a repeating pattern to fill the background.
 	- Use an image as a background for a heading, card, or section.
-	- Use an image to add an icon for next to a heading link or button.
+	- Use an image to add an icon next to a heading link or button.
 - Use a Gradient
 	- Use a gradient to fill the background of the page.
 	- Use a gradient as a background to a heading or section